Compare means among groups

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 However (we’ll get to this next chapter), we should really use a blocking approach that accounts for the fact each bird was measured twice.
-This can be a paired t-test:
+This can be a paired t-test (note you can no longer use paired data in formula interface):

 Paired t-test